lx913/SoleFlip/README.md

-# OneFlip
+# SoloFlip

-This repository provides the code for the paper "Rowhammer-Based Trojan Injection: One Bit Flip is Sufficient for Backdoor Injection in DNNs", including training benign models, backdoor injection simulation, and performance testing.
+This repository provides the code for the paper "Backdoor Attacks on Neural Networks via One-Bit Flip", including training benign models, backdoor injection simulation, and performance testing.

 ## Environment